ManuelePasini/slides-markdown/slides/digital_twins.md

 ## Evaluatin DTGraph - Queries

 1. EnvironmentCoverage(L, 𝜏), where L is a list of locations, and 𝜏 is a measurement type: lists all agents that can generate measurements of a given type 𝜏 that cancover the environments/locations specified in L.
-2. EnvironmentAggregate(𝜖, 𝜏, 𝑡𝑎, 𝑡𝑏 ): where 𝜖 is an environment.
-List, for each agent currently in the environment 𝜖, the average  <b style="color: red;">hourly</b> value of type 𝜏 during the period [𝑡𝑎, 𝑡𝑏 [.
+2. EnvironmentAggregate(𝜖, 𝜏, 𝑡𝑎, 𝑡𝑏 ): where 𝜖 is anenvironment.
+List, for each agent in the environment 𝜖 during the period [𝑡𝑎, 𝑡𝑏 [, the average hourly value of type 𝜏 during the period [𝑡𝑎, 𝑡𝑏 [.
-3. AgentHistory(𝐴): where A is a set of agents.
-List, for each 𝛼 ∈ 𝐴, the average value for measurements for each environment in the past 24 hours.
+3. MaintenanceOwners: MaintenanceOwners(𝜏, alpha): List all owners of devices that measured took measurements of type 𝜏 above a threshold alpha during the period [𝑡𝑎, 𝑡𝑏 [
+4. EnvironmentAlert(𝐴): List the environments that have had a an average temperature > 20 degrees during the period [𝑡𝑎, 𝑡𝑏 [.
+5. AgentOutlier: List the max value measured for each agent in each environment
-4. AgentCoverage(𝐴): where 𝐴 is a set of agents.
+6. AgentHistory(𝐴): where 𝐴 is a set of agents.
 For each 𝛼 ∈ 𝐴, list all environments 𝜖 for which 𝛼 generated measurements in.
-5. CurrenteAgentLocation(𝑡𝑎, 𝑡𝑏 ): list the current location for the agents that performed measurements during [𝑡𝑎, 𝑡𝑏 [.
-6. ActiveAgents(𝑡𝑎, 𝑡𝑏 ): list all the agents currently in the environments in which were performed some measurements in the period [𝑡𝑎, 𝑡𝑏 [.

 ## Evaluating DTGraph - SmartBenchmark